- Title

 - Curatorial Notes

-The spectacular technique of luster painting was first introduced in the ninth century, probably by Egyptian artists familiar with the secret of luster-painted glass who perhaps immigrated to Basra, in southern Iraq, where a new ceramic industry developed under the ‘Abbasid dynasty (750–1258).
-This was a luxury ceramic ware requiring two firings: in the first, an opaque, generally white glaze was applied, and in the second, the design was applied from a paste that included silver and copper compounds ground with sulfur and dissolved in grape juice or vinegar.
-This second firing took place in a special kiln that restricted the flow of oxygen, producing a reducing atmosphere that forced the metals to give up their oxygen, thereby creating a thin, lustrous film that fused with the glazed surface.
-This deep bowl painted in yellow and brown luster over a white glaze and decorated with abstract and vegetal designs is an excellent example of the earlier, more colorful phase of this technique.
+The spectacular technique of luster painting was first introduced in the ninth century, probably by Egyptian artists familiar with the secret of luster-painted glass who had perhaps immigrated to Basra, in southern Iraq, where a new ceramic industry developed under the ‘Abbasid dynasty (750–1258).
+Lusterwares were luxury ceramics that required two firings.
+In the first firing, an opaque, generally white glaze was applied, and in the second, the design was rendered over the glaze with a paste of silver and copper compounds ground with sulfur.
+The second firing took place in a special kiln that restricted the flow of oxygen; this reducing atmosphere forced the metals to give up their oxygen, thereby creating a thin, lustrous film that fused with the glazed surface.